Oridi24/Portfolio/README.md

 ## 📖 *Natural Language Processing (NLP)* :  ➡️ *[View Repository](https://github.com/Oridi24/Natural-Language-Processing-NLP-.git)*
 > *"AI that understands your words: that’s NLP."*

-*Developed in **Python**.
-This project presents a complete NLP pipeline for sentiment analysis, covering the most important stages in a traditional workflow, and demonstrates a hands-on approach to solving a real-world text classification problem using classic NLP techniques and machine learning tools:*
+*This project presents a complete NLP pipeline for a binary sentiment classifier applied to over 150,000 Amazon gourmet product reviews, covering the most important stages in a traditional workflow, and demonstrates a hands-on approach to solving a real-world text classification problem using classic NLP techniques and machine learning tools:*

 1. ***Corpus Download & Exploratory Data Analysis (EDA)**: Visualizing the distribution of reviews, extracting frequent n-grams, plotting word clouds, and analyzing word embeddings with Word2Vec.*
 2. ***Text Preprocessing:** Implementation of a robust text cleaning function (lowercasing, punctuation and stopword removal, etc.) to prepare raw reviews for modeling.*